 Also, if the prosecution of a crime lasts for more than 3 to 15 years (depending on the crime), it should be stopped due to being time barred.
 Crimes related to national security, economical matters with the amount of one billion Rials and more and the crimes related to drugs are excepted from such limitation period.

-Therefore, under Iranian law, Civil and commercial matters are not subject to any statute of limitation, except for those indicated in Articles 318 and 319 of Iran commercial code, as well as Article 36 of Iran insurance law.
-But statute of limitation is applicable to a wide range of crimes under Iran new penal code of 2013.
+Therefore, under Iranian law, Civil and commercial matters are not subject to any statute of limitation, except for those indicated in Articles 318 and 319 of Iran commercial code, as well as Article 36 of Iran insurance law; but statute of limitation is applicable to a wide range of crimes under Iran new penal code of 2013.

 [1] This article was published on THE IMPACT LAWYERS on August 26, 2020